PierreSenellart/provsql/website/overview.md

 ## Lean Formalization {#lean}

-Key parts of the algebraic framework underlying ProvSQL – m-semirings, annotated databases, relational algebra semantics, and aggregation – have been formally verified in Lean 4.
+Key parts of the algebraic framework underlying ProvSQL – m-semirings, annotated databases, relational algebra semantics, aggregation and `HAVING`, the query rewriting and its compositional closure, provenance circuits and probabilistic evaluation – have been formally verified in Lean 4, in a `sorry`-free development.
 See the [Lean formalization](/lean/) page for details.

 ## License {#license}